Crate-Train Your Puppy at Night in 7 Easy Steps

 First things first: You’ll need to find a crate that’s the right size for your puppy.
 They should be able to stand up, turn around, and lie down comfortably in the crate.
 Be sure to take into account how big they’re going to getopens in a new tab — your pup may be tiny now, but you want the crate to last as they grow.

 Crates come in many different styles, and while there’s nothing wrong with getting a hand-me-down crate from your local Buy Nothing group or buying a no-frills version that fits your budget, if you can afford to spend more, it may be worth it.
 “Consider investing in a fancy crate,” says trainer Ivan Petersel, founder of Dog Wizardryopens in a new tab.
-“There is nothing wrong with a wire crate, but you aren’t limited to those if your budget allows.”
+He adds that if a wire crate is what is in your budget, that’s OK, but speak with a trainer and vet about which brands are safest, especially for young puppies.

 Depending on the size of your home, you may want an extra crate (or two!) as well.
 “Often, I will have more than one crate in the house,” Petersel says.
 “At least one of them is in a high-traffic area where the dog can see people coming and going.